-That's right!
 We learned so much about Jesus and His coming to earth as a tiny baby.
 But we also learned that Jesus' life did not begin on Christmas.
 We learned that Jesus is God's Son and that He lived in Heaven with His Father, God, long before He came to earth as a tiny baby.
-Let's review that truth with an action rhyme from many weeks ago.
+Let's review that truth with an action rhyme we learned many weeks ago.